dribnet/purvs/README.md

   * `x8` : x offset of the eighth cube
   * `y8` : y offset of the eighth cube

-  * `x9` : x offset of the ninth cube with colour difference
-  * `y9	` : y offset of the ninth cube with colour difference

-  * `x10` : x offset of the tenth cube with colour difference
-  * `y10` : y offset of the tenth cube with colour difference

 =======
 In the process of completing the entire alphabet, I have [made what changes?].